Endless Travel Plans

 The Zoo is the city's signature attraction and it earns that status.
 One-day tickets cost approximately $72/adult and $62/child (ages 3-11).
 A family of 4 pays roughly $268.
 The Zoo + Safari Park 2-visit combo runs about $120/adult and $110/child — better value if you plan to see both over separate days.
 Kids under 3 are free.

 Is it worth the price?
-For families with kids under 10, the San Diego Zoo is genuinely one of the best zoos in the world.
+For families with kids under 10, the San Diego Zoo is truly one of the best zoos in the world.
 Plan 4-6 hours.
 The bus tour is included with admission and gives tired legs a break.

 LEGOLAND California